signalshore/signalshore.github.io/content/2019-01-27-Brain-Splatter-2019.md

-There is very good chance that what you do during your 20s will be what you end up doing for the rest of your life (mainly because doing something else requires a significant amount of time investment in learning a new skill and after 20s finding that time is difficult).
+There is very good chance that what you do during your 20s will be what you end up doing for the rest of your life (mainly because doing something else requires a significant amount of time investment and to learn a new skill after 20s will become an increasingly difficult task).

 Also, DO NOT be stupid with money.